OSX Exploitation with Powershell Empire

 Phishing

-As we have the session of our mac, there are few post exploits that can use to our advantage.
-The first post exploitation module we will use is a collection/osx/prompt.
-Using this module will ask the user to enter their password to their Apple ID, which means this module does not work in stealth mode.
-To use this module type :
+As we have the session of our Mac, a few post-exploits can be used to our advantage.
+For instance, the first post-exploitation module we can use is collection/osx/prompt.
+This module will ask the user to enter their Apple ID password.
+However, it is important to note that this module does not operate in stealth mode :

 usemodule collection/osx/prompt execute

-Executing the above module will open a prompt in the target machine as shown in the image below and when entered password you have it in clear text as shown in the image above.
+Executing the above module will open a prompt in the target machine as shown in the image below, and when you enter the password you have it in clear text as shown in the image above.

 Privilege Escalation

 For the privilege escalation of OS X, we have used the module privesc/multi/sudo_spawn.
-To sue this module type :
+To use this module type :

 usemodule privesc/multi/sudo_spawn set Listener http set Password toor execute